nimdaghlian/memex/_notes/words/internet-plus.md

 title: internet+
 category: words
 author: Jon
-definition: "An imagined internet you can only get on 🕶️ cool 🕶️ computers."
+definition: An imagined internet you can only get on 🕶️ cool 🕶️ computers.
+oofs: words
 ---

 When [[Jon]] and Megan got an iMac G4 -- the one with the weird foot and arm situation -- I asked "wow does that get Internet _plus_" and of course the answer was yes.